Bogusław Nowak

 Bogusław Nowak (29 January 1952 – 10 July 2024) was a Polish international speedway rider.

 Speedway career

 Although he did not ride in Britain, he toured the United Kingdom during Poland's 1973 tour when the Poles created significant interest over their fearless riding styles.

 Nowak won a silver medal at the Speedway World Team Cup in the 1977 Speedway World Team Cup.
 He also stood as reserve for the 1977 Individual Speedway World Championship after finishing eighth in the Continental final.

-In 1988, Nowak was involved in an accident while racing, which left him confined to a wheelchair.
+In 1988, Nowak was involved in an accident while racing, after which he used a wheelchair.

 Nowak died on 10 July 2024.